Search Local History Articles

 The jail was abandoned in the mid-1980s.
 In 1993 the building was completely remodeled and today is connected to the Museum of Art & History.82

-Notorious prisoners held at the jail included John Frazier, Ronald Huffman, Edmund Kemper, Herbert Mullin, Huey Newton, and Victor Ohta.
+Notorious prisoners held at the jail included John Frazier, Ronald Huffman, Edmund Kemper, Herbert Mullin, and Huey Newton.

 Water Street Jail, 1981.